 So when a child with an egg allergy eats a food that contains eggs, the immune system unleashes an army of chemicals to protect the body.
 The release of these chemicals can affect the respiratory system, gastrointestinal tract, skin, and the cardiovascular system — causing allergy symptoms like wheezing, nausea, headache, stomachache, and itchy hives.

 Most people who are allergic react to the proteins in egg whites, but some can't tolerate proteins in the yolk.
-Egg allergy usually first appears when kids are very young, and most kids outgrow it by the time they're 5 years old.
+Egg allergy usually first appears when a child is very young, and most kids outgrow it by the time they're 5 years old.

 Egg allergy is like most food allergy reactions: It usually happens within minutes to hours after eating eggs.
 Most reactions last less than a day and may affect these three body systems: